HiveHQ/HiveSdkDocs/source/index.html.md

 # Add to Segment

-After a user has been authenticated (either returned in the response of an <code>init</code> call, or by a subsequent <code>emailSignup</code> or <code>fbSignup</code> call), you can add them to a static segment within Hive.
+After a user has been authenticated (either returned in the response of an <code>init</code> call, or by a subsequent <code>emailSignup</code> or <code>fbSignup</code> call), you can add them to a segment within Hive.

 ## Add to Static Segment

-> To add a user to a segment, call the following code once a user is authenticated:
+> To add a user to a segment, call the following code:

 ```javascript
 HIVE_SDK(